 We promise this post– and the ones to follow – is going to be far more interesting than its topic!

-The use of SSL-certificates (Secure Sockets Layer) is as old as the Internet itself.
+The use of SSL certificates (Secure Sockets Layer) or TLS (Transport Layer Security) which is the updated and most secure version of SSL, is as old as the Internet itself.
 When information started flowing online, it did not take long before a need arose to be able to ensure that no one could eavesdrop on potentially sensitive information.

 - When you have an e-commerce site and handle orders and payments.

 - When you have a login on your website.

 - When handling sensitive information such as personal data.